Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: C∞ Gelfand-Fuchs cohomology and factorization algebras

 \begin{Defi} For a locally constant sheaf $\Bc$ we will denote by $\Bc^{-1}$ and call the {\em inverse} of $\Bc$ the locally constant cosheaf corresponding to $\Bc$. \end{Defi}

-\paragraph{ Cosheaves of cdga's as factorization algebras. } We use the abbreviation {\em cdga} for ``commutative dg-algebra''.
-The category $\cdga$ of cdga's over $\k$ is a symmetric monoidal homotopical category, with monoidal operation $\otimes_\k$ (tensor product of cdga's) and weak equivalences being quasi-isomorphisms of cdga's.
+\paragraph{Cosheaves of cdga's as factorization algebras.} The category $\cdga$ of cdga's over $\k$ is a symmetric monoidal homotopical category, with monoidal operation $\otimes_\k$ (tensor product of cdga's) and weak equivalences being quasi-isomorphisms of cdga's.

+Colimits in $\cdga$ follow the general pattern holding for algebraic structures of any kind.
+Let us note, in particular: \begin{itemize} \item [(1)] Filtering colimits in $\cdga$ are calculated at the level of the underlying vector spaces, i.e., as colimits in $\Vect$ which, in this case, have natural cdga structures.